pwittchen/NetworkEvents/README.md

 ## Overview

-It is able to detect `ConnectivityStatus` when it changes:
+It is able to detect `ConnectivityStatus` when it changes.

 ```java
 public enum ConnectivityStatus {
     UNKNOWN("unknown"),